AgustinPelaez/mixpanel-tracking-proxy-with-gtm/README.md

-**NOTE:** I use Mixpanel's GTM template, but it doesn't work with this Proxy approach because the required library is not proxied by default in Mixpanel's original [Nginx Proxy for Mixpanel](https://github.com/mixpanel/tracking-proxy) project.
+**NOTE:** I use Mixpanel's GTM template, but it doesn't work with the proxy approach because the required library is not proxied by default in Mixpanel's original [Nginx Proxy for Mixpanel](https://github.com/mixpanel/tracking-proxy) project.
 So I had to create this fork and simply add the lines to the nginx.conf file.

 Click on a button below to deploy to your favorite cloud provider: